US STOCKS-Wall St finishes higher in afternoon rally as oil gains

 NEW YORK, Jan 29 (Reuters) - U.S. stocks enjoyed a late afternoon rally and closed higher on Thursday as an upturn in oil prices and a rally in Apple and Boeing shares helped offset some disappointing earnings and lingering questions over U.S. monetary policy.

-The S&P 500 had fallen as much as 0.6 percent earlier, led by energy stocks, which reversed direction along with oil.
+The S&P 500 had fallen as much as 0.6 percent earlier, led by energy stocks, which then reversed direction along with crude prices.

-While the afternoon rise in crude was not huge, it was enough to cheer up the market, said Randy Frederick, managing director at Charles Schwab in Austin.
+While the afternoon rise in crude was not huge, it was enough to cheer up the market after two weak days, said Randy Frederick, managing director at Charles Schwab in Austin.

 “Technically the market was a little oversold, so we were in a pretty good position to bounce, so we just needed a little bit of positive news to spark an afternoon rally,” he said.

-The market has been advancing and retreating within a range of 200 to 300 points for some time as traders grapple with mixed earnings, a strong dollar and weak oil prices as well as interest rate uncertainty, said Dennis Dick, head of markets structure at Bright Trading LLC.
+The market has been advancing and retreating within a range of 200 to 300 points for some time as traders grapple with earnings reports, a strong dollar and weak oil prices and uncertainty about when U.S. interest rates will rise, said Dennis Dick, head of markets structure at Bright Trading LLC.

 “There’s a lot technical trading going on,” he said.
 “When the fundamentals are confusing and the macro is confusing, you have to lean on the technicals.”

+Coach Inc shares rose 6.8 percent after the handbag maker posted a better-than-expected quarterly profit.
+Dow component McDonald’s added 5 percent after announcing its CEO will retire.

-Shares in Chinese internet giant Alibaba Group fell 8.8 percent after revenue missed expectations and Qualcomm fell 10.3 percent after trimming its 2015 outlook.
+Shares in Chinese internet giant Alibaba Group fell 8.8 percent after revenue missed expectations and raised questions about China’s economy.
+Qualcomm fell 10.3 percent after trimming its 2015 outlook.

 The Dow Jones industrial average rose 225.48 points, or 1.31 percent, to 17,416.85, the S&P 500 gained 19.09 points, or 0.95 percent, to 2,021.25 and the Nasdaq Composite added 45.41 points, or 0.98 percent, to 4,683.41.